OpenNMT/opennmt.github.io/index.md

 Features include:

-* Simple general-purpose interface, only requires and source/target data files.
+* Simple general-purpose interface, requires only source/target files.
 * Speed and memory optimizations for high-performance GPU training.
+* Latest research features to improve translation performance.
+* Pretrained models available for several language pairs (coming soon).
-* Extensions to allow other sequence generation tasks such as summarization and image captioning.
+* Extensions to allow other sequence generation tasks such as summarization and image-to-text generation.